ejrbuss/go/README.md

 ## Credit

-This is a currently unlicensed project created by Tal Melamed, Cole Macdonald, Eric Buss, Torrey Randolph, Trevor Lee, and Tyler Fisher for the Unvieristy of Victoria's Software Enginereering 299: Software Architecture course.
+This is a currently unlicensed project created by Tal Melamed, Cole Macdonald, Eric Buss, Torrey Randolph, Trevor Lee, and Tyler Fisher for the University of Victoria's Software Engineering 299: Software Architecture course.

 This project was created using [Node.js](https://nodejs.org/en/),